 Padmasambhava, an Indian man, wrote these teachings in the eighth century.
 We don’t know much about this Buddhist master, except that he didn’t think people could handle his teachings, so he and his followers hid the book for over 600 years.

-Afterwards, Bardo Thodol, or “Liberation Through Hearing During the Intermediate State,” became The Tibetan Book of the Dead.
-It was published into English in 1927.
+Afterward, Bardo Thodol, or “Liberation Through Hearing During the Intermediate State,” became The Tibetan Book of the Dead.
+It was published in English in 1927.
 (His Holiness The Dalai Lama, spiritual leader of Tibetan Buddhists, gave his blessings for the 1993 version.)

 It’s not an easy read